 It is impossible to keep things together, physically based “just” on LAN.
 However well managed LAN that is.
 And then enter: WAN.
 Why not “just” use WAN?
 Short answer: WAN is, and always was, out of the question.
 The unquestionable and untouchable resource.
 Guarded by religious armies of before mentioned complex personalities.

-Out of pure necessity, and very quickly sinking into this muddle-ware , some “enterprise” client/server solutions, equally quickly found a firm foothold in a good old messaging concepts and infrastructure.
+Out of pure necessity, and very quickly sinking into this muddle-ware , some “enterprise” client/server Architectures, equally quickly found a firm foothold in a good old messaging concepts and infrastructure.
 And all of a sudden, all (seemingly) was good again.
 (IBM) MQ has taken the pedestal (again).
 Not OOA or OOD or OOP, but system resilience became (again) more important than anything else.

-Slightly before that “heroic period”, few other “clever people”, designed and implemented a concept of an network of asynchronous senders/receivers, which also had this magical ability to re-route around failed nodes.
+Slightly before that “heroic period”, few other “clever people”, designed and implemented a concept of an network of asynchronous senders/receivers aka “nodes”, which network also had this magical ability to re-route around failed nodes.
 This later became ARPA net, which (rather quickly) became the foundation of what we simply call today “the Net” (where www is a part of that).

 This is the key.
 Concept maturity, which is not stopping me today to base all of my resilient architectures on MQ as a concept.
 For example whenever I need a non-trivial (but quick) solution , which is (of course) used by end users over a web, I do something (almost always) like this:

 There you have it.
 In two evolutionary steps we have arrived to the resilient architecture of an modern “screen to cloud” IT solution.

 I assume you dear reader are well versed in vagaries of IaaS, Paas and Saas.
 At least you where reading all of this until here.